API Testing Tool Katalon Studio Review:

 - BDD Cucumber support.

 - Easy to install and use for both technical and non-technical testers.

 - Cross-platform and multiple mobile devices are supported.
-It works on most common operating systems and browsers.
+It works on the most common operating systems and browsers.

 - It handles different types of testing including API, Web UI, and mobile.